Riverboat8865/xray-reality/README.md

 # xray-reality
-This is a Bash script that installs Xray Beta and downloads the configuration for the repository created by [Teegrce](https://twitter.com/Teegrce) for Iran inside this repository with your own key and places it only with one command :)
+This is a Bash script that installs Xray Beta and downloads the configuration for the repository created by [Teegrce](https://twitter.com/Teegrce) for China inside this repository with your own key and places it only with one command :)
 #
 ## Installation Guide
 just need you to run this command
 ```
- bash -c "$(curl -L https://raw.githubusercontent.com/sajjaddg/xray-reality/master/install.sh)"
+ bash -c "$(curl -L https://raw.githubusercontent.com/Riverboat8865/xray-reality/master/install.sh)"
 ```
 and it will do the rest for you.

 ## Uninstallation guide
 ```
- bash -c "$(curl -L https://raw.githubusercontent.com/sajjaddg/xray-reality/master/uninstall.sh)"
+ bash -c "$(curl -L https://raw.githubusercontent.com/Riverboat8865/xray-reality/master/uninstall.sh)"
 ```

 ## Installation Guide with Docker